markpbaggett/rfta_data_models/docs/source/data/1_fedora_object.rst

 About
 -----

+All objects related to RFTA are managed in a Fedora 3.8.1 repository with Islandora 7.

 This page describes the content model of an RFTA oral history and the unique datastreams related to each Fedora object.
 If the datastream is more than a binary and needs further explanation, it is hyperlinked and described in future pages.

 Unique Datastreams